chhavip/Git-Guide/README.md

 2. Copy the HTTPS link of the project and go to the location through terminal or command prompt where you want to have the repository locally
 3. Run `git clone <link to your fork>`.
 This will give you a local copy of the project which you can work with.
 4. Any changes in the local repository can be tracked by running `git status` in that directory.
 Files in red will be the ones that have been modified, added or deleted.
 5. To have your remote repository(the one hosted online also referred to as *origin*) reflect the changes, do `git add <file-path>` for all the files who's changes you wish to see in the remote.
 You can also run `git add .` to add all the files that have been changed (not advisable though).
-Run `git status` once again and you will see the files that you have added in green.
+6. Run `git status` once again and you will see the files that you have added in green.
-6.
+7. In case you need to un-add any file, run `git reset HEAD -- <file path>`
+8. To commit the changes (equivalent to locking down the changes you have made), run `git commit -m "Your commit message"`
+9. So far you have made and saved the changes in your local repository, to send the changes to your fork in github, run `git push` which will ask for your username and password.
+Fill and you are ready to go.

+  NOTE: This by default pushes all your local branches to remote with the same name.
+We will go through branching later.

 ##Setting up Upstream